Sensitivity of jet quenching to the initial state in heavy-ion collisions: Formalism

+which is a direct measure of the scattering density.
+In the widely used Gyulassy-Wang (GW) model for medium interactions,

+where $\mu$ is a medium screening mass \cite{Wang:1992qdg}.
+This yields $\Sigma(\p^2,t) = \hat q_0(t)/(\p^2+\mu^2)$.
+The mean-free-path of this medium is then given by $\lambda(t) = 1/\Sigma(0,t) = \mu^2/\hat q_0(t)$.
+The temperature dependence mainly affects the density of scattering centers, $n \propto T^3$ \footnote{In a thermal medium, the in-medium screening mass is temperature dependent, $\mu^2 \propto T^2$, but we will neglect this effect since it only gives rise to logarithmic corrections for emissions at the thermal scale, $\omega \sim T$, and comment on the expected effects below.}.
+In this section we derive completely generic expressions for the rate of medium-induced emissions, valid for \emph{any} medium evolution model.
+The evolution of the relevant scales of the radiative process is summarized in Fig.~\ref{fig:fig1}b).

 Performing a full resummation of multiple interactions can be done employing numerical \cite{Zakharov:2004vm,CaronHuot:2010bp,Feal:2018sml,Ke:2018jem,Andres:2020vxs,Schlichting:2020lef} or analytical techniques.
 For sufficiently dilute or small media, the probability of one scattering dominates \cite{Gyulassy:1999zd,Wiedemann:2000za,Sievert:2018imd}.
 On the contrary, for large or dense media, multiple scattering on the background medium start to play a role \cite{Baier:1996kr,Zakharov:1997uu,Salgado:2003gb,Armesto:2003jh}.
 In this case, there will be an interplay between copious, soft interactions and rare, hard momentum exchanges.
 The soft regime is governed by LPM interference effects \cite{LPM1, LPM2, Migdal:1956tc}, allowing for the possibility of rapid energy-degradation of the emitting particle.
 It is therefore of utmost importance to establish whether this regime is relevant for expanding media, where the density rapidly decays with proper time.
-In order to address this question, we will employ three resummation schemes that, in total, cover the whole emission phase space \cite{Isaksen:2022pkj}, see supplemental material for derivations.
+In order to address this question, we will employ three resummation schemes that, in total, cover the whole emission phase space in gluon energy and time $(\omega, t)$ \cite{Isaksen:2022pkj}.

-The key quantity of the problem is the so-called jet quenching parameter $\hat q_0 = 4\pi \alpha_s^2 N_c n(t)$ which is a direct measure of the scattering density.
-In a widely used Gyulassy-Wang (GW) model for medium interactions, $\sigma(\q,t) =4\pi \hat q_0(t) /(\q^2+\mu^2)^2$ where $\mu$ is the screening mass \cite{Wang:1992qdg}, with $\Sigma(\p^2,t) = \hat q_0(t)/(\p^2+\mu^2)$.
-The mean-free-path of this medium is then given by $\lambda(t) = 1/\Sigma(0,t) = \mu/\hat q_0(t)$.
-The temperature dependence mainly affects the density of scattering centers, $n \propto T^3$ \footnote{In a thermal medium, the in-medium screening mass is temperature dependent, $\mu^2 \propto T^2$, but we will neglect this effect since it only gives rise to logarithmic corrections for emissions at the thermal scale, $\omega \sim T$, and comment on the expected effects below.}.
-In this section we derive completely generic expressions for the rate of medium-induced emissions, valid for \emph{any} medium evolution model.
-The evolution of the relevant scales of the radiative process is summarized in Fig.~\ref{fig:fig1}b).